 Even so, damage from falling and flying foliage was impressive.
 Trees were ripped out of the ground all over our gated community.
 Elsewhere, trees were split straight down the middle and had their canopies torn off.
 Leafy trees suffered the most damage, followed by some of the taller pines.
 The palms were least affected, because their fronds offered less resistance to the wind, and their trunks were generally more flexible.

 While the damage done to houses was minimal, power was out in almost all of Volusia County.
 We expected the power to be out in some places, but nearly the whole county?
-We had plenty of batteries, and I have a device that lets me convert AC current off my car battery.
+We had plenty of batteries, and I have a power inverter, a device that lets me convert AC current off my DC car battery.
 We also had several coolers and a full bucket of ice in the refrigerator.
-In addition, we had two weeks’ worth of water and ready-to-eat nonperishable food.
+In addition, we had two weeks’ worth of water and ready-to-eat, nonperishable food.
 We should have been prepared for at least 10 days, and we were … with three exceptions.

 Why worry?
 I had a Mophie to recharge them, but with the rapid depletion of our cell batteries, the Mophie was drained on day one.
 On day two, the only way to recharge the phones was to use the AC converter on the car and run the engine to keep up the charge speed.

 Problem two was the coolers.
 Ours were state of the art when we purchased them years ago.
 Even so, a 10-pound bag of ice only lasted 36 hours.
 By that time, ice was in very short supply, and I only managed to get enough for another 24 hours.
 Clearly, I should have purchased a Yeti or other advanced cooler, which could have extended that period to 36 hours.
 The net result is that we had to eat the perishables first.
-There were cold turkey sandwiches and lots of ice cream.
+Luckily, there were cold turkey sandwiches (and lots of ice cream).

 Matthew again proved that Yogi Berra was right when he said, “In baseball, you don’t know nuthin’!”
 In other words, it doesn’t matter how many disasters you’ve been in, there’s always something to be learned.

-- We also need a plan for using the cell phone sparingly.
+2. We also need a plan for using the cellphone sparingly.
 Running the car to charge the phone is not the best use of gasoline.

-- We need to be sure gear—such as the chainsaw—still works before the storm hits.
+3. We need to be sure that gear—such as the chainsaw—still works before the storm hits.